 Documents to download

-Universal support schemes covered include:
+Support schemes covered include:

 • Cold Weather Payments are made to certain recipients of Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance, Universal Credit, or Pension Credit in England, Wales and Northern Ireland during periods of very cold weather.
+The 2024/25 scheme will start on 1 November 2024 and until 31 March 2025 will be made.
+It will not affect other benefits.

 • The Winter Heating Payment is the Scottish replacement for the Cold Weather Payment, and the amount paid to eligible households does not depend on weather conditions.
+Winter Heating Payment will be paid from December 2024.

 The government’s Help for Households website has advice on actions that households can take to cut their energy use and save money this winter.
 Its webpage on Help with your energy bills has links to various cost of living and energy bill support schemes.